tropicdome/MyPetBattle/README.md

 Version History:

 v.
+1.0.7
+- Option to capture 1 common/uncommon if you own 0/3 of that specie
+- New and smaller Config button icon

+v.
 1.0.6
 - Lock pet slots.
 To lock a pet slot, click the checkbutton on the pet portrait
 - Checkbutton "Automatic capture rare" will capture rares if checked unless we are capped or fighting legendary.
 Not checked and we will kill everything